qrider71/PolyDev/README.md

 Here I test different programming concepts.
 In my professional career as software engineer I have been working with Java since it came up with version 1.0.2.
 However, I am fascinated by the concepts of functional programming.
 The past developments in Java and othe OO languages have shown that more and more functional concepts find there way into the traditional object oriented world.
 Whatever I provide here is not intentended for production usage.
-The code might change frequently and will be stay alpha version forever.
+The code might change frequently and will be staying alpha version forever.
 I am also very aware that there might exist better algorithms than those I have implemented.
 As said I am mainly playing around here to try how I could solve a particular problem in different languages.